The Russian Rocket Reaction: Plot

 NASA selects a deep field space telescope designed by Howard's team to go on the International Space Station (ISS).
 Howard is told he is going to the ISS with the telescope as a payload specialist.
 As NASA no longer has a Shuttle, Howard will go on the Russian Soyuz and jokes about its safety by referencing the Chernobyl disaster.
-Bernadette (Melissa Rauch) is upset that Howard accepted the astronaut job without consulting her.
+Bernadette is upset that Howard accepted the astronaut job without consulting her.
 Her father was a member of the police and as a child, she was always worried about him dying on the job.
 She tells Howard's mother, who forbids him from going to space.
-Later, when talking to Penny (Kaley Cuoco) and Amy (Mayim Bialik), Bernadette realizes she made a mistake.
+Later, when talking to Penny and Amy, Bernadette realizes she made a mistake.
 She apologizes to Howard, although his mother still refuses to let him go into space.

 As Sheldon and Leonard start a sword collection with a replica of a sword from Game of Thrones, Wil Wheaton arrives at the comic book store and invites them to a party; while Leonard wants to go, Sheldon still considers Wheaton a mortal enemy.
 Sheldon says that Leonard is both his friend and not his friend, until he either goes or does not go to the party: he calls this "Schrödinger's friendship", in a reference to Schrödinger's cat.
 Upset, he compares Leonard's "betrayal" to turning R2-D2 and C-3PO over to the Empire.
 Leonard is about to leave for Wheaton's party but gets a text that Brent Spiner will be at the party.
 He tells Sheldon, who pretends not to care but later attends, aiming to fix their friendship and meet Spiner.
 Wheaton gives Sheldon a signed Wesley Crusher action figure, remorseful for not attending the convention Sheldon waited to meet him at during his childhood.
 Sheldon excitedly forgives Wheaton but Spiner opens up the figure's packaging, horrifying Sheldon.
 Though Spiner offers to sign a Data doll, Sheldon declares him his "mortal enemy".